what is the project?

 what kind of writing?

-The fragments are direct quotes and thoughts expressed during the interview with little processing.
-Some are written into a short story based on the words and details given in the interview.
+Each interview is first fully transcribed, word for word.
 The goal is to respect the underlying text, preserve its elements, avoid distortions, and use all the details provided during the entire interview.
+The fragments are written are direct quotes and thoughts expressed during the interview with little processing.
 Why process the raw interview at all?
 Given the discursive nature of a conversation, the details of one story or thought are often spread throughout the interview.
-Without any processing, important elements may go unnoticed, which is why completely untouched, spontaneous interviews are almost nonexistent.
-That said, the words and thoughts expressed by the person are often verbatim, as can be heard on the audio snippets.
+Without any processing, important elements may go unnoticed, which is why completely untouched, spontaneous interviews are almost never presented in their original form.
+That said, the words and thoughts expressed by the person used here are often verbatim, as can be heard on the audio snippets.

 what kind of interviews?